microsoftgraph/microsoft-graph-docs/concepts/generatecertificate.md

 ---
-title: "Generate a self-signed public certificate for your application"
+title: "Create a self-signed public certificate for authentication"
 description: "Generate a self-signed public certificate to authenticate your application."
 author: "FaithOmbongi"
 localization_priority: Priority